 Delivering this year's lecture is Gary Younge is the professor of sociology at the University of Manchester, broadcaster and former columnist at the Guardian.
 He is an Honorary Fellow of the British Academy and has written five books, most recently Another Day in the Death of America: a Chronicle of ten Short Lives,.
 He has written for The New York Review of Books, Granta, GQ, The New York Times, Financial Times and New Statesman.
 His radio and TV documentaries cover subjects from gay marriage to Brexit.

 As the influence of Spanish culture extends far beyond Spain and Latin America, we celebrate the future literary stars writing in the Spanish language, as selected by Granta.
-Three of these writers talk to Gaby Wood, who was part of the judging panel in this selection.
+Three of these writers talk to Valerie Miles, writer and editor of the Granta Spanish issue.

 In Smoke Hole, the master storyteller and wilderness guide Martin Shaw invites us to use stories to face the complexities of contemporary life, from fake news, parenthood, climate crises to addictive technology and more.
 We are urged to reclaim our imagination and untangle ourselves from modern menace to find the truth in wilderness and beauty.

-We welcome the winner of the 2021 International Booker Prize for their first interview since the announcement.
-The 2021 shortlist is:
+We welcome David Diop, the winner of the 2021 International Booker Prize, for his first interview since the announcement.
+The 2021 shortlist included: